 Every given Friday Hanapepe hosts a fantastic Friday Night Festival.
 It’s an event you don’t want to miss.

-Imagine dimly-lit streets glistening in hundreds of fairy lights, tasty street food, live music, warm and welcoming atmosphere, and lots of Aloha in a very small place.
+Imagine dimly-lit streets glistening in hundreds of fairy lights, tasty street food, live music, a warm and welcoming atmosphere, and lots of Aloha in a very small place.
 Fascinating!

 Read more: Hanapepe Friday Night Festival